duyphong1204/Logseq/pages/ULISS___Sem4___General Geography Of The UK & The US___Unit 4%3A Scotland.md

 					- participants often wear traditional dress
 					- musicians play traditional bagpipe music.
 			- Watching television and going to the cinema are also favorite leisure activities.
-				- Pubs- public houses that serve alcoholic beverages and sometimes food are probably the most popular venues outside the home for socializing.
+			- Pubs - public houses that serve alcoholic beverages
+			- Sometimes food are probably the most popular venues outside the home for socializing.